TACC/Lmod/docs/source/145_properties.rst

 The possible color values are: `black`, `red`, `green`, `yellow`, `blue`, `magenta`, `cyan`, and `white`.
-In practice, since users can use light letter on dark backgrounds or dark letters on light backgrounds, the only useable colors are `red`, `green`, `yellow` and `blue`.
+In practice, since users can use light letters on dark backgrounds or dark letters on light backgrounds, sites may wish to avoid `black`, `white` and possibly `yellow`.

 The arch key shows that the the values can be combined.
 If the value